HicResearch/TREEHOOSE/doc/troubleshooting/TroubleshootingRunbook.md

 ### Compute service limits

-Some services such as AWS Control Tower or Amazon AppStream 2.0 are affected by service limits usually affecting new AWS accounts.
-To fix these availability issues, you can try [launching and terminating at least one Amazon EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/LaunchingAndUsingInstances.html) (size of instance and run duration prior to termination do not matter).
+Some services such as AWS Control Tower or Amazon AppStream 2.0 have default service limits which apply to new AWS accounts.
+To raise default service limits, you can try [launching and terminating at least one Amazon EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/LaunchingAndUsingInstances.html) (size of instance and run duration prior to termination do not matter).